markfrosty/Tree-Sensorization-for-Robotic-Fruit-Harvesting/README.md

 ### Installing ROS 2 in Docker
 This should realistically be performed on your machine running Ubuntu as you will not be able to access the serial ports on anything but a Linux machine as previously discussed.

-1. Open a terminal window and run `docker pull ros:iron`
+1. Open a terminal window and run `docker pull ros:humble`
-2. After it completes the pull and creates the image run `docker run -it ros:iron` and ensure it is in the ros2 environment.
+2. After it completes the pull and creates the image run `docker run -it ros:humble` and ensure it is in the ros2 environment.
 3. Run the line `ros2 topic list` and you should see two topics: `/parameter_events` and `/rosout`

 ### Arduino IDE